AdnanH901/Netflix_Business_Analysis/README.md

   - Along with the other genres with low churn rates, most of them share a common trait of having a lot of replayability.
 This implies that Netflix subscribers prefer titles with more replayability thus giving them an incentive to stay subscribed after they have finished titles they would only watch once.
   - By having content that can be watched repeatedly or consumed over time (e.g., episodic content), these genres ensure that subscribers stay engaged, even during gaps between new releases.

-- **Churn Globally:** The countries with the highest churn counts are the USA with 464 unsubscribed, Brazil with 97 unsubscribed, closely followed by the UK and India with 93 and 89 unsubscribed respectively.
+- **Churn Globally:** The countries with the highest churn counts are the USA with 464 unsubscribed, Brazil with 97 unsubscribed, closely followed by the UK and India with 93 and 89 unsubscribed, respectively.
 The markets with the biggest overall churners are North America and Europe.

 ![image](https://github.com/user-attachments/assets/59f4df20-91b9-4b92-adc3-9ddbaead6772)